Top Schools Offering Financial Aid for Online Nutrition Students

 Complete the FAFSA Early

-It’s easy to skim the instructions and start typing your essays and answers to get through aid applications as fast as possible, but this deceptive time-saver can also lead to filling out applications you aren’t eligible for or forgetting to add the required information.
-Instead, thoroughly read all review instructions, paying attention to requirements and eligibility.
-If you identify as male and find a scholarship for women, for example, the eligibility criteria let you know you shouldn’t apply.
+It’s easy to skim the instructions and start typing your answers to get through aid applications as fast as possible.
+However, this deceptive time-saver can also lead to filling out applications for awards you aren’t eligible for or forgetting to add required information.
+Instead, thoroughly read and review instructions, paying attention to requirements and eligibility.
+If you’re not spending time on applications that aren’t relevant to you, you have more time to apply for awards that you have a greater chance of winning.

 Check Deadlines and Apply Early

-Take note of any deadlines when reading application instructions and add each to your calendar, so you submit applications on time and maximize your chances of receiving aid.
+Take note of any deadlines when reading application instructions and add each to your calendar.
+This way, you can submit applications on time and maximize your chances of receiving aid.
 You can also create weekly tasks or milestones for each application to ensure you complete each one with time to spare.

 Gather All Necessary Documents

-Once you know an application’s deadline, start gathering the necessary documents.
-This could include high school and/or college transcripts, financial information, and information on extracurricular and leadership positions.
-Each application requires different documents and information, so it’s important to read the instructions thoroughly.
+Once you know an application’s deadline, start gathering the necessary documents as soon as possible.
+The documents you’re expected to submit may include high school and/or college transcripts, financial information, and information on extracurricular and leadership positions.
+Each application requires different documents and information, so it’s important to read the instructions thoroughly and provide everything that’s required.

 Receive Feedback on Supplemental Materials

 Many scholarships, grants, and loans require essays, statements of purpose, and short-answer questions.
 Be sure to not rush through these written components since they’re where your story shines and sets you apart from other applicants.
-To make sure they are compelling and clear, ask a friend, teacher, or family member to read over them and provide feedback.
-If you’re already a university student, take these supplemental materials to your university’s writing center for evaluation and input.
+To make sure what you’re writing is compelling and clear, ask a friend, teacher, or family member to read it and provide feedback.
+If you’re already a university student, take these supplemental materials to your school’s writing center for evaluation and input.
+Remember that the clearer and more compelling your story is, the more you increase your chances of getting the funding you’re applying for.

 Review Award Letters